-Absolute errors of each step in Figure \ref{full-opt-ctpol} (a) are illustrated in Figure \ref{full-opt-ctpol} (b-f).
+Absolute errors of each step in Figure \ref{full-opt-ctpol} (a) are illustrated in Figures \ref{full-opt-ctpol} (b-d).
 Absolute errors of optimized OPLS-AA (opt-opls) are also shown in Figure \ref{full-opt-ctpol} to compare the performance of FFAFFURR on OPLS-AA and CTPOL models.
-As shown in Figure \ref{full-opt-ctpol}, the introduction of polarization effects in step 3 didn't improve the accuracy much, and the errors of AcAla$_2$NMe+Na$^+$ system even increased.
-This may be due to the fact that classical force fields already include part of polarization effect, since the charges come from fitting to reproduce quantum mechanical or experimental electrostatic field distribution. \cite{sakharov2009force} Including charge transfer from ligand atoms to cation reduces atomic charges, therefore compensating for the electrostatic potential.
+As shown in Figure \ref{full-opt-ctpol}, the introduction of polarization effects in step 3 didn't improve the accuracy much, and the errors of the AcAla$_2$NMe+Na$^+$ system even increased.
+This may be due to the fact that classical force-fields already take some account of polarization effects, since the charges come from fitting to reproduce quantum mechanical or experimental electrostatic field distributions. \cite{sakharov2009force} Including charge transfer from ligand atoms to the cation reduces atomic charges, therefore compensating for the electrostatic potential.
 Not surprisingly, errors are significantly reduced after including charge transfer as displayed in Figure \ref{full-opt-ctpol}.
 After the parameterization, the MAEs of AcAla$_2$NMe+Na$^+$, AcCys$^-$NMe+Zn$^{2+}$ and AcCys$^{-}_{2}$NMe+Zn$^{2+}$ reached 1.45 kcal/mol, 7.42 kcal/mol, and 8.12 kcal/mol, respectively.
 In contrast, the MAEs of the optimized OPLS-AA are 1.67 kcal/mol, 16.8 kcal/mol, and 16.59 kcal/mol, respectively.
-Apparently, the inclusion of charge transfer and polarization effects better describes systems involving cations than classical force fields, especially for systems with divalent cations.
+Apparently, the inclusion of charge transfer and polarization effects better describes systems involving cations than classical force-fields, especially for systems with divalent cations.